ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 When the front pointer and the rear pointer coincide, this indicates that the circular queue is empty.

+**Example of circular queue**

-_Example of circular queue: The rear pointer is already at the end of the queue, if we want to enqueue another element `9` to the queue, just wrapping the rear pointer to the beginning of the queue like a ring_
+The rear pointer is already at the end of the queue in the circular queue above, if we want to enqueue another element `9` to the queue, just wrapping the rear pointer to the beginning of the queue like a ring_

 <div align=center>
 <img width="500" alt="image" src="https://github.com/ShiyuFan0820/CSLearningNote/assets/149340606/e4057b2a-8a12-4370-88a3-e35b95a562ca">
 </div>

-**Double-ended Queue/Deque**
+### Double-ended Queue/Deque

 Double-ended queue is commonly abbreviated as deque, it supports insertion and deletion of elements from both ends.

 Similar to standard queue, a deque maintains two pointers, Elements can be inserted or removed from both ends of the deque using operations such as `append` (to add an element to the rear), `appendleft` (to add an element to the front), `pop` (to remove an element from the rear), and `popleft` (to remove an element from the front).

-**Priority Queue**
+### Priority Queue

 Priority queue is a type of queue where elements are processed based on their priority rather than the order in which they were added.
 Elements in a priority queue must be comparable or associated with a comparable value which determines their relative importance, e.g. elements of small numbers have a higher priority or large numbers have a higher priority.
 Elements with higher priority are more urgent and are placed in the front of the queue, and are dequeued before elements with lower priority.

+**Implementation of Priority Queue**

 Priority queue is commonly implemented by using a heap data structure because this is a faster way to retrieve the desired element where the time complexity is O(n), compared to O(n) by using an array-based implementation.